yclas/documentation/how-to-add-categories.md

 3\. **Fill in the fields:**

   * **Name:** Choose a name of category that will be displayed in a listing, e.g. Jobs, Apartments.
-Basically, this field is the most important, rest is more or less optional.
+Basically, this field is the most important, the rest is more or less optional.
-  * **Order:** You can choose the order subcategories will be displayed within a parent category.
+  * **Order:** You can choose the order in which the subcategories will be displayed within a parent category.
 It's not obligatory - later you can just use drag & drop to change the order.
-  * **Parent:** Choose under which one of existing main categories subcategory will be displayed.
-Choose **Home Category** while creating main category.
-Later categories can be easily moved to other parent.
+  * **Parent:** Here you can choose and create main and sub categories.
+If you choose Home Category that will become the main category.
+If a category is choosen as the Parent, everything within that category is a subcategory.
   * **Seoname:** Seoname will be auto-generated based on the name of category, but you can also type it if you want it to be different.
   * **Description:** You can add few words about what is available in this category.
   * **Price:** If you want people to pay for posting in this category, set your price here.
 Leave blank if it's free to post.